Discoveries in Spanish cave suggest Neanderthals had hot water and bedrooms

 The area identified as a bedroom in the Catalonia cave.
 Credit: Palmira Saladié/IPHES

-While the archaeologists at the IPHES claim that the finding presents the first evidence of a Neanderthal ‘bedroom’, findings in a collapsed rock shelter in Italy in 2013 already confirmed that Neanderthals had an organized use of space, something that had previously only been attributed to humans.
+While the archaeologists at the IPHES claimed that the 2015 finding presents the first evidence of a Neanderthal ‘bedroom’, findings in a collapsed rock shelter in Italy in 2013 already confirmed that Neanderthals had an organized use of space, something that had previously only been attributed to humans.

 - Ancient rock shelter reveals Neanderthals kept organised and tidy homes